 5.01.
 Aggregate Limit.
 Upon the grant of Stock Awards and the settlement of Performance Shares, the Company may issue shares of Common Stock from its authorized but unissued Common Stock.
 Upon the exercise of any Option or SAR, the Company may deliver to the Participant (or the Participant's broker if the Participant so directs), shares of Common Stock from its authorized but unissued Common Stock.
 The maximum aggregate number of shares of Common Stock that may be issued pursuant to the exercise of Options and SARs, the settlement of Performance Shares and the grant of Stock Awards under this Plan is 480,000 shares.
 The maximum aggregate number of shares of Common Stock that may be issued under this Plan shall be subject to adjustment as provided in Article XI.
 If an option is terminated, in whole or in part, for any reason other than its exercise or the exercise of a Corresponding SAR, the number of shares of Common Stock allocated to the terminated portion of the Option may be reallocated to other Options, SARs, Performances Shares and Stock Awards to be granted under this Plan.
 If a SAR is terminated, in whole or in part, for any reason other than its exercise or the exercise of a related Option, the number of shares of Common Stock allocated to the terminated portion of the SAR may be reallocated to other Options, SARs, Performance Shares and Stock Awards to be granted under this Plan.
-If a Stock Award is terminated, in whole or in part, the number of shares of Common Stock allocated to the terminated portion of the Stock Award may be reallocated to other Options, SARs, Performance Shares and Stock Awards to be granted under this Plan.
-If a Performance Share award is terminated, in whole or in part, the number of shares of Common Stock allocated to the terminated portion of the Performance Share award may be reallocated to other Options, SARs, Performance Share award may be reallocated to the terminated portion of the Performance Share award may be reallocated to other Options, SARs, Performance Share award may be reallocated to other Options, SARs, Performance Share award may be reallocated to other Options, SARs, Performance Share award be preallocated to other Options, SARs, Performance Shares and Stock Awards to be granted under this Plan.
+If a Stock Award is terminated, in whole or in part, the number of shares of Common Stock allocated to other Options, SARs, Performance Shares and Stock Awards to be granted under this Plan.
+If a Performance Share award is terminated, in whole or in part, the number of shares of Common Stock allocated to the terminated portion of the Performance Share award may be reallocated to the terminated portion of the Performance Share award may be reallocated to other Options, SARs, Performance Shares and Stock Awards to be granted under this Plan.

 5.02.
 Individual Limits.
 No Participant may be granted Options in any five calendar year period for more than 75,000 shares of Common Stock.
 No Participant may be granted SARs in any five calendar year period for more than 75,000 shares of Common Stock.
 No Participant may be granted Stock Awards or Performance Shares in any five calendar year for more than 75,000 shares of Common Stock.
-These limits on the number of shares of Common Stock that may be issued to an individual under this Plan shall be subject to adjustment as provided in Article XI.
+These limits on the number of shares of Common Stock that may be issued to an individual under this Plan shall be subject to adjustment as provided in Article XT